Areas of Responsibility

 - Foreign Study of Architecture & Urban Planning České vysoké učení technické v Praze, (Czech Tech University)

-Amy teaches upper-division design studios, Advanced Visual Communications, and Advanced Design Technology courses.
+Upper-division design studios, Branded Environments and Events, and Advanced Design Technology courses.

 Select Scholarly/Creative Works & Awards